IBM/data-product-hub-workflow-samples/access-request/README.md

 1. In the user task, create a new task listener.
 2. Select `create` as the event.
 3. ${task.setVariable("createdTaskId", task.getId())};
-3. For the expression, set `${task.setVariable("createdTaskId", task.getId())};` as the value.
+4. For the expression, set `${task.setVariable("createdTaskId", task.getId())};` as the value.

 Once the task is created, this will save the value of the ID to the `createdTaskId` variable.

-To use this ID in an HTTP call that needs to happen in parrallel, use a parallel gateway as seen in the sample.
+To use this ID in an HTTP call that needs to happen in parallel, use a parallel gateway as seen in the sample.

 1. Ensure that the checkbox next to Asynchronous is disabled.
 2. Set the flow order so that the user task comes before the activity that requires the task ID.